-Innovate UK EDGE and ScaleUp Institute peer groups continue to offer a confidential, supportive, yet challenging, forum for the leaders of innovative, scaling businesses to good practice.
+Innovate UK EDGE and ScaleUp Institute peer groups continue to offer a confidential, supportive, yet challenging, forum for the leaders of innovative, scaling businesses to get new ideas, resolve critical issues and share good practice.
 They have helped leaders explore a range of issues from themes as diverse as becoming a B-Corp to use of AI as a tool for growth.